fireph/docker-twitch-drops-miner/README.md

 A containerized version of [Twitch Drops Miner](https://github.com/DevilXD/TwitchDropsMiner) with a web-based GUI for easy management.
 It's built on [jlesage/docker-baseimage-gui](https://github.com/jlesage/docker-baseimage-gui) for the web GUI interface.

+The app can also run into issues periodically, so restarting the container daily is recommended to make sure mining continues even if an error occurs.

 > [!IMPORTANT]
 > This is an unofficial docker image, **DO NOT** report docker issues to [DevilXD/TwitchDropsMiner](https://github.com/DevilXD/TwitchDropsMiner)